mahmoudkhera/perftest/README.md

 It allows you to measure **throughput, latency, and stability** of network connections, inspired by tools like `iperf3`, but built in Rust for **speed, safety, and modern async design**.

 # Acknowledgments
-at first thanks to egneer Ahmed soliman for his excelent tutoriala in youtube that helped me a lot and for his reverse engineering project that i write my on netwrok perforemec tool based on it but i was  learngin so i decided to built again but in my own style for learning

 At first, I would like to thank [Eng.
 Ahmed Soliman](https://github.com/ahmedsoliman) for his excellent tutorial on [YouTube](https://youtube.com/playlist?list=PLald6EODoOJU0GMuYHlkS9MLhTPE7HiaT&si=Xs0skuHh32vg-O1G) that helped me a lot,